VictorWinberg/JavaFX/README.md

-# JavaFX-with-Scala
+# JavaFX
-JavaFX with Scala
+JavaFX with Eclipse